What It Means to Be a Lay Woman in the World

 Personal Responsibility and Individual Apostolate

-Actively and intentionally acting in the world for Christ is intrinsic to our identity as Catholics and to our status as lay people.
+Actively and intentionally acting in the world for Christ is intrinsic to our identity as Christians and to our status as lay people.

 There is no substitution for our personal responsibility to exercise our individual apostolate in the world.
 This responsibility cannot be delegated or outsourced to institutions, organisations, or even charitable structures — simply because institutions cannot love; people do.
 Structures cannot witness to Christ by their life; people do.